 Ossetian or Ossetic is the most widely spoken Northeastern Iranian language, spoken by more than half a million people mainly in Russia’s “Republic of North Ossetia-Alania” and the disputed territory referred to as South Ossetia where a struggle for independence from Georgia has been under way since 1991.
 Ossetian is an official language in both territories, and is written using the Cyrillic alphabet.

 Ossetian is known as “āsi” (آسی) in many Iranian languages.
-In Ossetian, using the name of the dialects is more common.
-The two major dialects of the language are Iron ævzag (Ирон æвзаг) and Digoron ævzag (Дигорон æвзаг), with Iron being the dominant one both culturally and demographically.
+In Ossetian, using the name of the dialects instead of an umbrella term is more common.
+The two major dialects of the language are Iron ævzag (Ирон æвзаг, lit.
+"Iron language") and Digoron ævzag (Дигорон æвзаг), with Iron being the dominant one both culturally and demographically.
 The two dialects have low mutual intelligibility, and diverge from each other considerably in phonology, syntax, and vocabulary.
 The examples and grammatical notes in this article are based on the Iron dialect.

 Ossetian is a descendent of the medieval Alanic language (spoken by the Iranian people known as Alans in late antiquity).
-It is the only surviving descendent of the ancient Eastern Iranian Scythian (سکایی) languages that are believed to have been in use in vast areas of Eastern Europe and Central Asia in ancient times.
+It is the only surviving descendant of the ancient Eastern Iranian Scythian (سکایی) languages that are believed to have been in use in vast areas of Eastern Europe and Central Asia in ancient times.

 Vowels